A Clinical Study of Hetrombopag Olamine Tablets for Thrombocytopenia Induced by Anti-tumor Treatment in Advanced Breast Cancer

 Study Description

-Chemotherapy-induced thrombocytopenia increases the risk of hemorrhagic complications, the need for platelet transfusions, and limits the dose of cytotoxic drugs in the treatment of certain malignancies.
-Thrombopoietin receptor agonist (TPO-RA) has a therapeutic effect on chemotherapy-induced thrombocytopenia (CIT).
+Cancer therapy-induced thrombocytopenia increases the risk of hemorrhagic complications, the need for platelet transfusions, and limits the dose of cytotoxic drugs in the treatment of certain malignancies.
+Thrombopoietin receptor agonist (TPO-RA) has a therapeutic effect on cancer therapy-induced thrombocytopenia (CTIT).
 As an innovative TPO-RA drug, hetrombopag has a more optimized molecular structure and reduced liver and kidney toxicity.
-A registrational Phase III clinical study in CIT patients is ongoing.
-This study now plans to explore the efficacy and safety of hetrombopag in chemotherapy-induced thrombocytopenia in advanced breast cancer, so as to further guide the clinical application of hetrombopag in chemotherapy-induced platelets.
+A registrational Phase III clinical study in CTIT patients is ongoing.
+This study now plans to explore the efficacy and safety of hetrombopag in cancer therapy-induced thrombocytopenia in advanced breast cancer, so as to further guide the clinical application of hetrombopag in therapy-induced platelets.

 Connect with a study center